RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 - RS57666 - Fixed false shard migration message when the shard fails to bind the port
 - RS57444, RS55294, RS4903 - Fixed false “backup finished successfully” message when the backup failed due to restricted access to the backup destination

+## Known limitations

+All [known limitations]({{<relref "/rs/release-notes/rs-6-0-20-april-2021.md#known-limitations">}}) from v6.0.20 have been fixed.

 ## Security

-### FIPS-enabled Red Hat Linux Edition 8 support

-When deploying Redis Enterprise Software 6.2.8 on Red Hat Linux Edition 8 with FIPS, verify that FIPS is enabled _before_ installing Redis Enterprise Software.
+- RS63258 - Redis Enterprise Software 6.2.8 is not supported on RHEL 8 with FIPS enabled.

-Enabling FIPS after Redis Enterprise Software installation causes changes in system-generated keys and may result in failure to open SSH to the cluster or access the UI via port 8443.

 ### Open source Redis security fix compatibility